 The Department of Education and Training will host the 4th Queensland Positive Behaviour for Learning (PBL) Conference on 18-20 July 2017 at the Hilton Hotel, Brisbane.
 The conference title is 'Making Connections: Supporting School Mental Health through Positive Behaviour for Learning'.
 International experts, George Sugai, Tim Lewis, Kent McIntosh and Terry Scott have been confirmed as keynote speakers.
 The conference will consist of two days for conference presentations and a half day for master classes and is open to all Queensland schools.
-Registrations are now open.
+Registrations have now closed.
+The conference has now reached capacity.

 - Leadership and coaching